Wild Clover Farm Oklahoma

 **Instructions**

-• Seal your cap tightly.
-If you're using a traditional canning jar lid containing metal parts, place a piece of natural parchment or wax paper over jar first to keep the lid from corroding.
+2. Seal your cap tightly.
+If you're using a traditional canning jar lid containing metal parts, place a piece of natural parchment or wax paper over the jar first to keep the lid from corroding.

-• Store in a dark cupboard for about 3 weeks (can allow to sit longer for a stronger cider).
+4. Store in a dark cupboard for about 3 weeks (longer for a stronger fire cider).
 Shake daily.

-• Suggested use: take 1 tablespoon once per day as a tonic, or up to 3 tablespoons per day during an active infection.*
+*Suggested use: take 1 tablespoon once per day as a tonic or up to 3 tablespoons per day during an active infection.
+This potent ginger wellness tonic can also be enjoyed as an immune-boosting tea or mixed into a refreshing mint iced tea.*

 *These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.*